 Benjamin Moore's River Reflections is an earthy taupe that will be quick to warm up any room.
 It looks best with cream or white accents but can just as easily be paired with different wood tones without clashing.
 Experiment with this color on your walls in a matte finish for a modern take on the classic shade.

 In general, experts recommend a satin or an eggshell sheen for living rooms, which is moderately durable without being too shiny.
 But you can go more or less glossy depending on your style preferences.Continue to 9 of 10 below.

 09 of 10

 "A rustic shade of red on a single accent wall can enliven a living room without being overwhelming," says New York City architect John Mochelle.
-"Persimmon Orange, by The Spruce is a reddish hue that looks spectacular with natural wood furnishings and light blue accents."
+"Persimmon Orange by The Spruce is a reddish hue that looks spectacular with natural wood furnishings and light blue accents."
 It can make a large living room feel more intimate, and it can bring energy as an accent wall in a small space.

 10 of 10

 "A nautical blue can take many flavors, from blue-green to navy.
 It is a perennial favorite because it is known to be relaxing," says New York City architect John Mochelle.
 "For your living room, choose a blue the color of a storm-tossed sea, such as Spectral Blue from The Spruce Best Home.
 The hue looks fantastic combined with wood furniture and mauve and cream accents.
 It will give your home a traditional twist with a with a friendly, casual vibe."